-APPENDIX I BENCHMARKS FOR FHD DOCTORAL PROGRAM POST BACHELOR STUDENTS
+APPENDIX I BENCHMARKS FOR FHD DOCTORAL PROGRAM POST BACHELOR STUDENTS\

 Please note that benchmarks are viewed as the recommended dates for completing each step.
-Students who have not completed the requirements by the end of the sixth year will receive a probation notice (see Section G.1.a-Timelines).
+Students who have not completed the requirements by the end of the sixth year will receive a probation notice (see Section G.1.a - Timelines).

-Year in Program Fall Semester Spring Semester Cumulative Summary Year 1 Completion of 9 credit hours, typically including child Select committee chair (students entering without an Completion of minimum of 15 credit development theory (3), family MS); completion of six to hours. theory (3), and statistics (3 credits) nine credit hours.
-Year 2 Select committee members for Propose portfolio project; Completion of a portfolio project; completion of 10 submit plan of study; minimum of 34-37 credit hours. completion of nine credit credit hours (including Three courses and professional hours.
-Years 1 and 2 development class coursework and three research credits for D 6 1 (61) X1 .: portfolio project).
-Year 3 Defend portfolio project (complete Identify dissertation chair; Completion of a minimum of 12 credit any revisions by spring semester if completion of six to nine hours for Year 3 and needed); completion of six to nine credit hours of coursework; credit hours; complete comprehensive exam pre- approximately 55 hours completion of coursework for proposal meeting by the end cumulatively.
-File master's in passing; of May. iPOS.
-Year 4 Coursework (six to nine hours) and Completion of six to nine Completion of T Cal 4 defend comprehensive exam credit hours (including approximately 73 credit (complete any revisions during dissertation credits); defend hours and spring semester if needed). dissertation proposal. comprehensive exam and the property of process.
-Year 5 Dissertation credit hours (six to nine Complete dissertation credit Completion of 85 credit hours); complete data meeting for hours (six to nine hours); hours, including 12 dissertation by end of semester. defend dissertation during dissertation credits and spring or summer.
-6 research credits for the portfolio project.
+Year in Program Fall Semester Spring Semester Cumulative Summary Year 1 Completion of 9 credit hours, typically including child development theory (3), family theory (3), and statistics (3 credits) Select committee chair (students entering without an MS); completion of six to nine credit hours.
+Completion of minimum of 15 credit hours.
+Year 2 Select committee members for portfolio project; completion of 10 credit hours.
+Three courses and professional development class Propose portfolio project; submit plan of study; completion of nine credit hours.
+Completion of a minimum of 34-37 credit hours (including Years 1 and 2 coursework and three research credits for portfolio project).
+Year 3 Defend portfolio project (complete any revisions by spring semester if needed); completion of six to nine credit hours of coursework; completion of coursework for master's in passing; Identify dissertation chair; completion of six to nine credit hours; complete comprehensive exam pre-proposal meeting by the end of May.
+Completion of a minimum of 12 credit hours for Year 3 and approximately 55 hours cumulatively.
+File iPOS.
+Year 4 Coursework (six to nine hours) and defend comprehensive exam (complete any revisions during spring semester if needed).
+Completion of six to nine credit hours (including dissertation credits); defend dissertation proposal.
+Completion of approximately 73 credit hours and comprehensive exam process.
+Year 5 Dissertation credit hours (six to nine hours); complete data meeting for dissertation by end of semester.
+Complete dissertation credit hours (six to nine hours); defend dissertation during spring or summer.
+Completion of 85 credit hours, including 12 dissertation credits and 6 research credits for the portfolio project.